devchallenges-io/curriculum/3-javascript/challenges/group_2/3-count-down-clock.md

 ---
 title: "Count Down Timer"
-description: "Build a count down timer using HTML, CSS, and JavaScript to practice your web development skills.
-Test your knowledge of HTML and CSS syntax while incorporating JavaScript to create an interactive timer."
+description: "Create a countdown timer project with HTML, CSS, and JavaScript to enhance your web development abilities.
+Challenge your understanding of HTML and CSS code while adding JavaScript functionality to develop a dynamic timer interface."
 isNew: false
 sort: 1
 nature: "HTML/CSS/JavaScript"